There are some apps that you don’t just use.

 Since I mentioned Slack in #1, let’s talk about it a little more.
 Slack is amazing, in case you haven’t heard.
 (That’s an upcoming post, as well.
 Maybe 200 posts.)

 Because Slack can do basically anything with pretty much any app, the automation possibilities are endless.
-For example, I’ve built myself a little dashboard in Slack team that streamlines notifications and alerts from other apps.
+For example, I’ve built myself a little dashboard in my Slack team that streamlines notifications and alerts from other apps.

 If you manage a community on Slack – whether for your team of VAs, your course’s students, or your blog’s subscribers – you should set up some zaps to keep conversation going.